 approximately top 5: praga, etc.

-After the Neon Museum, it’s time on our One Day in Warsaw Itinerary to explore the Praga neighborhood.
+At last, it’s time on our One Day in Warsaw Itinerary to explore the Praga neighborhood.
 And what is any up-and-coming hipster nabe without some fine street art!
 You can see everything here from giant, melting black birds to graffiti saying, “I Miss You Jew!”
 (This sign was outside a former Jewish bakery.)
-One of the reasons it’s great to have a local guide is that he can translate Polish graffiti for you.

 But Poland has a very complex history with antisemitism, so as a Jewish person, I wasn’t sure if it was a good thing or a bad thing that people were writing “I Miss You Jew!” on buildings.

 Some of the street art is more political.
-My guide, whom I shall call Stanislaw, said that people in Warsaw have a reputation of making fun of Polish people from small villages, especially those who come to the big city to find jobs.
+I was told by a local that people in Warsaw have a reputation of making fun of Polish people from small villages, especially those who come to the big city to find jobs.
 So this sign says, “From the point of view of the Milky Way, we are all villagers”.

 In my hometown of New York City, we also make fun of villagers who come looking for work, but only if they are from New Jersey.
 But I don’t think the phrase, “From the point of view of the Milky Way we are all from New Jersey” makes as much sense.

 I promised you some old buildings, didn’t I, Internet Stranger?
 Well, here you go!
 These buildings weren’t bombed by the Nazis, so they aren’t reconstructions.
 You can still go inside and hang out in the lovely courtyards.

 Just be mindful when you are walking into the courtyards.
 Unlike say, Williamsburg, Brooklyn, Praga still has some edgy realness.
 In our case, that meant I had to slowly back out of one courtyard when it was obvious a drug deal was taking place.